 Rare eye diseases

 • the lack of treatment for that specific disorder

-So far, between 5000 and 8000 rare diseases have been recognised, most of which have a genetic origin.
-The prevalence of rare diseases is estimated at between 6% and 8%.
+So far, between 5,000 and 8,000 rare diseases have been recognised, most of which have a genetic origin.

-Some rare diseases affect vision, either directly or as a consequence of pathologies that, for example, affect the nervous system.
-Again, these are often genetic disorders, many times due to abnormalities in the development of the neural crest in the embryo, which gives rise to the eye structures, but not only.
+Again, these are often genetic disorders, many of which can be traced back to abnormalities in the development of the neural crest in the embryo, which gives rise to the eye structures, but not only.
 Let us look at some of them.

+Rare eye diseases